 Free drinks while gambling are a staple of the Las Vegas experience and a perk beloved by gamblers.
 Nothing pairs better with pecking at a slot machine than an ice-cold bottle of beer or cocktail of your choice.
 With Vegas resorts seemingly tightening the screws on comps and freebies while simultaneously driving up fees, many are left wondering if casinos still serve free drinks to those gambling.

 The down and dirty answer is yes, casinos in Las Vegas still offer comped drinks to those actively playing in their casino.
 Below, we’ll touch on where you can earn free drinks in Vegas, along with tips and tricks for making the most of them.

-Where to Earn Free Drinks in a Las Vegas Casino
+How to Get Free Drinks in a Las Vegas Casino

 Play Slots and Table Games: Free drinks are still plentiful at Las Vegas slot machines and table games.
 As they have in the past, cocktail waitresses make the rounds and take orders from those actively playing in the casino.
 While some properties are better than others when it comes to frequency, all casinos in Vegas still offer complimentary beverages.
 It is customary to tip $1-$2 per drink, however, mixing in a few larger tips can help ensure better drink service.

 Drink monitoring systems are also catching on as casinos combat freeloaders that sit on a machine and play at an excruciatingly slow pace in an attempt to score free drinks.
 Drink monitoring software is commonly installed on bar top gaming devices and alert the bartender with a light on the back of your machine when a free drink is warranted.
 We have played at numerous machines with drink monitoring and never had trouble getting a fresh cocktail playing at a moderate pace.